atomix/atomix/README.md

 ### Protocols
 The `copycat-core` project is purely an implementation of the Raft consensus algorithm.
-It does not implement any specific transport aside from a `direct` transport for testing.
+It does not implement any specific transport aside from a `local` transport for testing.
 Instead, the CopyCat API is designed to allow users to implement the transport layer using the `Protocol` API.
 CopyCat does, however, provide some core protocol implementations in the `copycat-netty` and `copycat-vertx` projects.